 What You Need to Know About Migraine Headaches and Their Treatment

 Migraines are one of the most prevalent and incapacitating conditions in the world.
 It is also one of the least understood.
-Although 38 million Americans have been diagnosed, there are only around 500 specialists in the country with the training and experience to care for them.
+Although roughly 38 million Americans have been diagnosed, there are less than 500 specialists in the country with the training and experience to care for them.
 Chronic migraine cases often go untreated.

 What Is Migraine?